scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

                                       // filter, foreach to query!

-    /** A Scope containing the members declared directly on this type. */ def declarations: Universe.MemberScope // MemberScope is a type of
+    /** A Scope containing the members declared directly on this type. */ def decls: Universe.MemberScope // MemberScope is a type of
                                            // Traversable, use higher-order
                                            // functions such as map,
                                            // filter, foreach to query!